FoXTheCoder/Prodigy-Cheats/README.md

 # How to use

-- Simply open the file that sounds more interesting, click the "Raw" button, then copy the code and paste it into the chrome console when you're on prodigy.
+- Simply open the file that sounds more interesting, click the "Raw" button, then copy the code and paste it into the Chrome console when you're on Prodigy.

+# Disclaimer
-Note: This disclaimer emphasizes the importance of ethical use and responsible behavior.
+This disclaimer emphasizes the importance of ethical use and responsible behavior.
+With that being said have fun!!!